relayos/getrelayos.com/cline_docs/activeContext.md

 ## Next Steps:

-1. Review dependency trackers and verify relationships
-2. Create sales enablement materials for vertical GTM approach
-3. Design conversion-focused page templates with appropriate CTAs for different products
+1. Design conversion-focused page templates with appropriate CTAs for different products
-4. Create industry-specific landing page templates
+2. Create industry-specific landing page templates
-5. Update PRDs and GTM messaging to incorporate both the balanced privacy approach and industry-specific positioning
+3. Update PRDs and GTM messaging to incorporate both the balanced privacy approach and industry-specific positioning
+4. Create simplified sales enablement materials for vertical GTM approach
-6. Prepare for transition to Execution phase for website implementation
+5. Prepare for transition to Execution phase for website implementation

 ## Active Decisions and Considerations: